 SECTION 45 - ACCORD AND SATISFACTION.
 No payment by Tenant or receipt by Landlord of a lesser amount than the Rent herein stipulated to be paid shall be deemed to be other than on account of the earliest stipulated Rent, nor shall any endorsement or statement on any check or any letter accompanying any check or payment as rent be deemed an accord and satisfaction, and Landlord may accept such check or payment without prejudice to Landlord's right to recover the balance of such Rent or pursue any other remedy provided herein or by law.
 No acceptance of any Rent by Landlord shall constitute a waiver by Landlord of any prior or subsequent default of Tenant, notwithstanding any knowledge of such default by Landlord at the time of receipt of such Rent.
-No failure by Tenant to enforce any obligation of Landlord, or acceptance by Tenant of any prior or subsequent default by Landlord of any obligation hereunder shall constitute a waiver by Tenant of any prior or subsequent default by Landlord of any obligation hereunder shall constitute a waiver by Tenant of any prior or subsequent default by Landlord of any obligation for any prior or subsequent default by Landlord of any obligation hereunder shall constitute a waiver by Tenant of any prior or subsequent default by Landlord, notwithstanding any knowledge of such default by Tenant at the time.
+No failure by Tenant to enforce any obligation of Landlord, or acceptance by Tenant of any partial performance by Landlord of any obligation hereunder shall constitute a waiver by Tenant of any prior or subsequent default by Landlord, notwithstanding any knowledge of such default by Tenant at the time.